jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerCardService/task.md

 <div class="hint" title="The require built-in function">

-To check some condition and throw an IllegalArgumentException error you can use the [`require`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) built-in function:
+To check some condition and throw an IllegalArgumentException error, you can use the built-in [`require`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) function:

 ```kotlin
 fun foo(a: int) {